 Change your bedding once a week to keep it as dander-free as possible.
 Wash your pet’s bedding and toys often, and regularly wash curtains, blankets, stuffed animals, furniture upholstery, and anything else that might collect dander.

 Allergies can be difficult to live with, but with diligence and care, you can minimize their impact on your life by keeping your home allergy-friendly.
-Regular cleaning, hypoallergenic bedding, and a pet-free lifestyle could keep your allergy symptoms completely at bay – or, if nothing else, at least manageable.
+Regular cleaning, hypoallergenic bedding, using a nanofiber screen, and a pet-free lifestyle could keep your allergy symptoms completely at bay – or, if nothing else, at least manageable.